srt2157/resume_classifier/README.md

 # Model Selection:

 I choose neural network because it is giving more f1-score compared to other classifiers such as linear classifier is (~0.79).
-But tradeoff is more training time
+But tradeoff is more training time.
+For Neural network ~ 165.64 seconds
 For linear regression ~1.8 seconds
-For Neural network ~ 165.64 seconds

 # Results:
 1. If 'title' + 'skills' is used got training accuracy of \~90% and testing accuracy \~75%, f1-score\~0.82